CycleCloud/ubercloud/README.md

-# CycleCloud project for running UberCloud Containters in a Univa Cluster on Azure
+# CycleCloud project for running generic UberCloud Containter cluster and ANSYS 19 clusters on Azure

 ## Pre-requisites
-- gridengine project with Univa packages uploaded into a CycleCloud locker (_details to follow_)
-- A license for Univa Grid Engine
 - The following information from your UberCloud representative:
-    1. Ubercloud's docker registry servername
-    2. Credentials (username and password) for the docker registry
+    1. Credentials (username and password) for the docker registry
+    2. Ubercloud's docker registry servername (required for generic clusters)
-    3. URI for the container registry
+    3. URI for the container (required for generic clusters)
-    4. Container name
+    4. Container name (required for generic clusters)

 ## Usage
 - From the root of this project, upload the project into the CycleCloud locker: